Client

 Plugins

-feTS Client provides a plugin system that allows you hook into the request/response lifecycle.
+feTS Client provides a powerful plugin system that allows you to hook into the request/response lifecycle and customize the behavior of the client.

-• It has endResponse method that accepts a Response object to short-circuit the request
+• It includes an endResponse method that accepts a Response object to short-circuit the request.

-• onFetch - Called when fetch is called by the client
+• onFetch - Called when the underlying fetch function is invoked by the client.

-• It allows you to modify the response or throw an error to prevent the response from being returned
+• It enables you to modify the response or throw an error to prevent the response from being returned.

-In order to handle cookies seperately from the environment, you can use the useCookieStore plugin.
+To handle cookies separately from the environment, you can use the useCookieStore plugin.

 import { CookieStore, useClientCookieStore } from 'fets'